 You will be contacted by your international student advisor.

 The International Programs office has good relationships with many people who rent houses to international students.
 The international student advisor will contact you prior to your arrival for more information on housing and how to obtain a place to stay before you get here.

 - What kind of support do International students receive?

 UConn Law provides you with a vast array of support.
 You will receive help with finding housing, getting settled, you will be provided with individual course counseling and with networking opportunities.

 - What social activities take place?

-Both the International Programs office and the Student Services plan social activities open to all students throughout the year.
+Both the International Programs office and the Student Affairs plan social activities open to all students throughout the year.
 There is an events calendar posted on the UConn Law School website, and you will be given a calendar with optional events during orientation.

 - Can I participate in student groups?